mattermost/mattermost-load-test/README.md

 * hard nproc 8192
 ```

-Modify you nginx configuration to be:
+Modify you NGINX configuration to be:

 ```
 upstream backend {
         server <HOSTNAME_OF_YOUR_APP_SERVER>;